igor47/blog/posts/recoolit-transfer-graph.md

 We destroyed 13235 grams of R-410a and 193 grams of R-32 to cover this purchase, and these gases were recovered by two technicians on 3 different occasions.
 Three of the five recoveries were on the same day into three different cylinders, indicating a large recovery job that filled up multiple cylinders!

+## Allocating purchases

+We allocate purchases using a depth-first search through the graph, starting at the destruction node.
+Every time we find a node that has enough gas to cover the purchase, we recursively look through the source nodes.
+The recursion terminates at a recovery node.
+We then propagate the list back up through the stack, allocating the purchase to each node in the path.

+Allocating the purchase means creating edges.
+For each purchase, we create a `sale` node in the graph.
+For each node that contributes gas to the purchase, we create a `sale` edge, from the source node to the `sale` node.
+To find all the nodes involved in allocating a sale, we look for all nodes connected to the `sale` node through a `sale` edge.

+Each `sale` edge includes the amount of gas that was allocated to the sale.
+To figure out if a node still has enough gas to cover the sale, we subtract the sum of all `sale` edges from the weight of the node's outgoing transfer edge.

 ## Formatting for display

 We've already discussed all of the data we collect during operations to enable this kind of transparency.
-You can now also see how our system allocates your purchase to destructions and recoveries.
+You can now also know how our system allocates your purchase to destructions and recoveries.
 The final piece is presenting this data in a way that is easy to understand.

 In your receipt, we show you a path-decomposed version of the transfer graph.
 A path is a linked list of edges and nodes, starting at a recovery and ending at a destruction.
 However, in your purchase subgraph, a single node or edge might be involved in multiple paths.
-When we do the decomposition, we clone the nodes and edges, so that each path has its own copy.
+When we do the decomposition, we clone the shared nodes and edges, so that each path has its own copy.
 Here's an example of a non-decomposed graph:

 ![Non-path decomposed graph](/images/transfer-path.png)